mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 from 1996 says explicitly, "Dimensional analysis does not adequately model the semantics of measurement data".

-A typical problem that most similar libraries struggle with is supporting quantities like work and torque as being independent, strong types.
-The problem here arises from the fact that both of them have exactly the same dimension `L²MT⁻²`, but a totally different physical meaning.
+A typical problem that most similar libraries struggle with is supporting quantities like _work_ and _torque_ as being independent, strong types.
+The problem here arises from the fact that both of them have exactly the same dimension $L^2MT^{-2}$, but a totally different physical meaning.
 As a result, it is possible to mathematically add or compare them in a quantity equation even though such an operation has no sense from the physical point of view.